 The results will be used for the preparation of the Climate Change Policy Plan.
 The processing of the results began on 3 May when the jury’s statement was discussed at the Climate Policy Roundtable, and will continue in a working group appointed to support the preparation of the plan.
-The draft plan should be ready in summer 2021 and it will be submitted as a report to Parliament in autumn 2021.
+The draft plan should be ready in autumn 2021 and it will be submitted as a report to Parliament later in the autumn.

-The final report on the Citizens’ Jury written by the researchers will be published in summer 2021.
+The final report on the Citizens’ Jury written by the researchers was published in August 2021.

 The Citizens’ Jury was commissioned and funded by the Climate Policy Roundtable together with the Ministry of the Environment, and it was conducted by the researchers from the University of Turku.
 The research is funded by the Strategic Research Council (SRC), and the Academy of Finland.
 Read more on the research projects PALO and FACTOR.

 Maija Setälä, Professor, University of Turku, tel. + 358 29 450 2737, email@example.com

 Heta-Elena Heiskanen, Senior Specialist, Ministry of the Environment, tel. +358 295 250 380, firstname.lastname@example.org